 The field names are processed case-sensitive.

-The Value may contain a static string, or can be combined with attributes of mapped Active Directory objects, or content from the certificate request.
+combined with attributes of mapped Active Directory objects, or content

 You configure variables with the following syntax: